 Groups led by professional staff offer students a supportive and stimulating environment to explore common issues of concern.
 We encourage you to learn more about Group Counseling and to browse our complete list of current groups offered this semester at Counseling Services.

 Couples may also utilize this service to improve their relationship, work out communication problems, discuss their values, similarities, and differences as it pertains to their own expectations of what a relationship is and seek out compromises if they see fit.
 To be eligible for this service, both students must be enrolled at DePauw University.

-Our staff offers crisis/emergency assessment and interventions during regular office hours as well as after hours.
+Our staff offers emergency/crisis services including assessment and interventions during regular office hours and after hours through Protocall Services, Inc.